Audio-Synchronized Visual Animation: Abstract

 \section{Abstract}

-Current visual generation methods can produce high-quality videos guided by texts.
+Current visual generation methods can produce high-quality videos guided by text prompts.
 However, effectively controlling object dynamics remains a challenge.
-This work explores audio as a cue to generate temporally-synchronized image animations.
-We introduce Audio-Synch-ronized Visual Animation (\task), a task animating a static image to demonstrate motion dynamics, temporally guided by audio clips across multiple classes.
+This work explores audio as a cue to generate temporally synchronized image animations.
+We introduce Audio-Synchronized Visual Animation (\task), a task that aims to animate a static image of an object with motions temporally guided by audio clips.
 To this end, we present \db, a dataset curated from VGGSound with videos featuring synchronized audio-visual events across 15 categories.
-We also present a diffusion model, \method, capable of generating dynamic animations guided by audios.
+We also present a diffusion model, \method, capable of generating audio-guided animations.
 Extensive evaluations validate \db as a reliable benchmark for synchronized generation and demonstrate our model's superior performance.
 We further explore \method's potential in a variety of audio-synchronized generation tasks, from generating full videos without a base image to controlling object motions with various sounds.
 We hope our established benchmark can open new avenues for controllable visual generation.
-More videos on project webpage \href{https://lzhangbj.github.io/projects/asva/asva.html}{https://lzhangbj.github.io/projects/asva/asva.html}.

 \keywords{Audio \and Video \and Synchronization \and Generation}